Pittsburg State University: Football

 The Pitt State football program began in 1908 under head coach Albert McLeland.
 Since that time, the program has produced the most wins in NCAA Division II history.
-It has been national champions on four occasions; 1957,1961,1991 and 2011.
-Pittsburg State defeated Wayne State University, MI, 35–21 to claim its most recent national championship in 2011.
+It has been national champions on four occasions; 1957, 1961, 1991 and 2011.
+Pittsburg State defeated Wayne State University, 35–21 to claim its most recent national championship in 2011.
 During the 2004 season the Gorillas finished 14–1, losing 31–36 to Valdosta State University in the NCAA Division II National Football Championship.
 Pittsburg State has won, outright or shared, a total of 27 conference championships during the 96-year history of its intercollegiate program, including 13 conference titles in the last 19 seasons under Coach Chuck Broyles PSU reached the Division II National Championship game in 2004, 1995, and 1992.
 Its games with fellow MIAA Division II powerhouse Northwest Missouri State University are played at Arrowhead Stadium in Kansas City, Missouri, in the Fall Classic at Arrowhead.
 26,695 attended the 2002 game—the most of any Division II game.

 The Gorillas

 PSU is the only university in the United States to feature a gorilla as a mascot.
 The concept of the mascot was conceived in 1920, and officially adopted on January 15, 1925.
-Current mascot, Gus, was designed in 1985 by L. Michael Hailey.
+The current mascot, Gus, was designed in 1985 by L. Michael Hailey.

 Apple Day

-Back in 1907, a small delegation from the Pittsburg area lobbied the state legislature to give the newly established university an appropriation that would pay for the construction of the school's first building.
+In 1907 a small delegation from the Pittsburg area lobbied the state legislature to give the newly established university an appropriation that would pay for the construction of the school's first building.
 But one of the delegate members, Pittsburg mayor Clarence Price, apparently broke the rules by not exiting the floor before the session began (in some versions of the story, it was the namesake of Russ Hall, R. S. Russ, who performed the gaffe).
 The legislators good-naturedly fined the Pittsburg delegation a barrel of apples before awarding them the appropriation.
 And when the men returned to Pittsburg, the students were so amused by the story that they decided university administrators and faculty who had missed work and class in order to lobby in Topeka should have to pay the same fine.
 In those days, students were penalized for truancy.
 Because members of the faculty left their classrooms in order to attend the legislative session in Topeka, the students reasoned that faculty members should be penalized for their absence.

 Twelve months later, on March 6, 1908, classes were dismissed for the entire day in honor of the first Apple Day (officially titled Commemoration Day).
 During an afternoon program in the assembly room of the Central School building, the students once again fined the faculty a barrel of apples.
-Thus began the unique, annual, tradition at Pittsburg State of the teachers bringing apples for their students.
+Thus began the unique, annual tradition at Pittsburg State of the teachers bringing apples for their students.